oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/compute_units/README.md

   });
 ```

-Each compute unit in the chain from `Source` to `Sink` must read from a unique pipe, and write to the next pipe.
-As seen above, each compute unit knows its own ID and therefore its behavior can depend on this ID.
+Each compute unit in the chain from `Source` to `Sink` must read from a unique pipe and write to the next pipe.
+As seen above, each compute unit knows its ID and therefore, its behavior can depend on this ID.
 Each compute unit in the chain will read from pipe `ID` and write to pipe `ID + 1`.

 ## Key Concepts
 * A design pattern to generate multiple compute units in DPC++ using template metaprogramming